 There are two main aspects to the proposed updates to the Land Development Code and drainage criteria:

-- Widening the area where an Erosion Hazard Zone Analysis is required.
+• Widening the area where an Erosion Hazard Zone Analysis is required.
 Use this interactive map to look up your property.
-Note that single-family residential construction in Austin’s extra territorial jurisdiction (ETJ) is not affected.
+Note that the Erosion Hazard Zone will remain at 100 feet for building permits for a single-family home within the City of Austin.

 Currently, to receive a building permit within 100 feet of a creek or the Colorado River within the City of Austin, you are required to provide an "erosion hazard zone" analysis.
 If the analysis shows the proposed building is within the erosion hazard zone, the area along waterways most prone to bank erosion, then protective measures (“works”) are required.
 This is to prevent the building from being damaged or destroyed if the riverbank gets washed away or by other catastrophic erosion.

 The proposed code update would widen the area where an analysis is required from 100 to 200 feet for the Colorado River, downstream of Longhorn Dam.
-The current 100-foot requirement was designed for smaller creeks.
-It is not large enough to protect buildings and infrastructure along the Colorado River.
+For building permits for single-family homes the current 100-foot requirement will remain in place.

-- What’s Allowed: Decks, pools, storage sheds, fences and trails.
-New homes and additions are allowed, but they will cost more due to the requirement for an analysis and any protective measures that are required, such as deeper foundation piers.
+• What’s Allowed: Decks, pools, storage sheds, fences and trails.
 Hard surface trails will continue to be allowed, as they are today, with an erosion hazard zone remaining at 100 feet from the river bank.

 If an erosion hazard zone analysis is required, here are some technical requirements: